 As the ocean absorbs more heat and carbon dioxide, sea surface temperatures, sea levels and ocean acidification rise.
 This can increase storm and flood damage, harm to marine species and biodiversity loss.

 The U.S. supports efforts to achieve net-zero greenhouse gas emissions by 2050 to protect the ocean.
 Ocean-based ways to help decarbonize include scaling up offshore renewable energy, reducing emissions from shipping and ports, and restoring coastal “blue carbon ecosystems” — such as mangroves and seagrasses — which not only capture and store carbon dioxide but also protect coasts.

-Fish provide nutrition for more than 3 billion people and support the livelihoods of 12 percent of the world’s population.
+Fish provide nutrition for more than 3 billion people and support the livelihoods of 12% of the world’s population.
 But more than one-third of the ocean’s fish stocks are being harvested beyond sustainable levels.

 Overfishing can affect entire ecosystems, depleting fish stocks and endangering vulnerable species like sea turtles.
 Overfishing threatens fishers’ long-term livelihoods.